 Lactate

 Lactate is a predominate source of carbon atoms for glucose synthesis via hepatic gluconeogenesis.
-During anaerobic glycolysis in erythrocytes and skeletal muscle, pyruvate is reduced to lactate by lactate dehydrogenase (LDH).
+During anaerobic glycolysis in erythrocytes and skeletal muscle, pyruvate is reduced to lactate by the lactate dehydrogenase (LDH) encoded by the LDHA gene.
 This reaction serves two critical functions during anaerobic glycolysis.
 First, in the direction of lactate formation the LDH reaction requires NADH and yields NAD+ which is then available for use by the glyceraldehyde-3-phosphate dehydrogenase reaction of glycolysis.
 These two reaction are, therefore, intimately coupled during anaerobic glycolysis.
 Secondly, the lactate produced by the LDH reaction is released to the blood stream and transported to the liver where it is converted to glucose.
 The glucose is then returned to the blood for use by muscle as an energy source and to replenish glycogen stores.
 This cycle is termed the Cori cycle.

 The Cori Cycle